 It’s best to get some hands-on experience first.
 Most paid software have a free trial, so you can choose whether or not to purchase something after testing it.
 Also consider your budget.

 A world-famous graphics software.
 With its long history and advanced features, it has attracted many professional designers.
 It is often known simply as Photoshop.

 Adobe 7-day Free Trial

 A sophisticated software for comics and illustration.
 The software is popular with many professional artists, especially comic artists.
 It’s sometimes abbreviated to “Clip Studio” or “CSP”.

-30-day free trial of Clip Studio Paint
+Free trial of Clip Studio Paint

 An intuitive and simple drawing software.
 The software has less features, but operates smoothly even with low specification.